Will Yeatman

-William Yeatman (born April 10, 1988) is a retired American football offensive tackle who played five seasons during his career.
+William Yeatman (born April 10, 1988) is an American former professional football offensive tackle who played five seasons during his career.
 He played college football and college lacrosse at the University of Notre Dame and the University of Maryland.
 Yeatman was signed by the New England Patriots as an undrafted free agent on July 27, 2011.
 Yeatman ended his career in 2015 after reaching an injury settlement with the Houston Texans.
 He credited five seasons in the National Football League (NFL).

-Early years
+Early life

 Yeatman was born in Naples, Italy, to parents Dennis and Bonnie Yeatman.
 His father played lacrosse for the United States Naval Academy and retired as a Commander after twenty years of naval service.
 His mother, Bonnie, is a former teacher and graduate of The University of Maryland.
-Yeatman has four siblings: Grant, who was a member of Navy ROTC and played Club lacrosse at University of Southern California, he now works for Jones Lang & LaSalle in Oakand; Caroline, a former member of San Diego State's Crew team and Club lacrosse team.
+Yeatman has four siblings: Grant, who was a member of Navy ROTC and played Club lacrosse at University of Southern California, he now works for Jones Lang & LaSalle in Oakland; Caroline, a former member of San Diego State's Crew team and Club lacrosse team.
 She is a graduate of San Diego State and taught English and coached lacrosse in Kiel, Germany for three years.
 She now lives in San Diego; Anne Morgan, who played lacrosse and graduated from Maryland; she won a national championship.
 Jack, a senior, played lacrosse at Providence College.

 Yeatman was raised in San Diego, California, and attended Rancho Bernardo High School, where he played football (as a tight end) and lacrosse.
 Yeatman earned all-league his sophomore year as the teams left tackle.
 As a junior, he switched to tight end and recorded 26 receptions for 340 yards and four touchdowns.
 As a senior, he recorded 36 receptions for 527 yards and seven touchdowns.
 He was a three-time all-conference and all-city selection in football, and an all-state selection in his senior year.
 Yeatman was recruited by over 70 schools in football and received scholarship offers from 43 schools in football most notably Michigan, Nebraska, Maryland, California, Washington, Arizona, Arizona State, UCLA, USC, Boston College, Florida, North Carolina, Dartmouth and Columbia.
 His senior year, he was a finalist in the San Diego Prep Pigskin report player of the year voting.

 In lacrosse he was team captain in his senior year, a four-time all-conference and all-city selection and San Diego county player of the year.
 He was named to the US Lacrosse All-American team as a junior and senior and to the Under Armour All-American team as a senior.
 He was an attendee at Jake Reed's Elite 102 Blue Chip lacrosse camp and was recruited by Maryland, Johns Hopkins, Yale, Navy, Georgetown, North Carolina, Duke, Cornell and Brown before signing a letter of intent to go to Notre Dame in December 2005.
 Yeatman is Rancho Bernardo's leading career and season points leader.
-His high school career ended as the 2005-2006 Rancho Bernardo High School Male Athlete of the Year.
+His high school career ended as the 2005–2006 Rancho Bernardo High School Male Athlete of the Year.